CloudI/CloudI/README.markdown

 security and a user interface for CloudI's functionality.
 CloudI is meant to be the bare essentials for efficient fault-tolerant processing on a cloud.

 CloudI uses Erlang/OTP to provide fault-tolerance.
-CloudI Work consists of an Erlang module to handle allocating the work as tasks and a dynamic library created with C/C++ to execute the work.
+CloudI work consists of an Erlang module to handle allocating the work as tasks and a dynamic library created with C/C++ to execute the work.
 An example of using CloudI can be found in "src/lib/cloud_job_tests/src/",